In this post you will learn everything you need to know about comparatives and superlatives in English. It also includes 2 video lessons.

 The USA team is stronger.
 They beat the Canadians in a recent competition.

-The Canadian team is strongest and they should win the gold medal.
+The Canadian team is the strongest and they should win the gold medal.

 The Austrian skier is fast.